Created by --

 In the 1958-60 TV Series Man with a Camera, a young Charles Bronson starred as MIKE KOVAC, a former World War II combat photographer who worked as a freelance photographer in New York Cty, although sometimes it seemed Mike had never left the war behind.
 He frequently found himself in danger, acting more like a private eye than anything else, taking assignments from newspapers, police, insurance companies, private citizens and anyone else who wanted a record of something caught on film.
 Needless to say, many of these assignments had Mike running into a damsel in distress.

-Mike used an array of cameras on his jobs, and sometimes carried a Minox IIIs mini-camera on his belt, and his use of the latest photographic technology was spot-on for the time -- he'd even converted the trunk of his car into a mobile darkroom.
-Another nice touches in the show was that he would often call upon his father, Anton, for help or advice.
+Mike used an array of cameras on his jobs, and sometimes carried a Minox IIIs mini-camera on his belt, and according to some photographer pals of mine his use of the latest photographic technology was spot-on for the time -- he'd even converted the trunk of his car into a mobile darkroom.
+Another nice touch in the show was that he would often call upon his father, Anton, for help or advice.

-The show was sponsored by General Electric,as a way of promoting their camera equipment, and while it proved reasonably popular, Bronson once grumbled that he often felt like he was "playing second banana to a flashbulb."
+The show was sponsored by General Electric, as a way of promoting their photography line, and while it proved reasonably popular, Bronson once grumbled that he often felt like he was "playing second banana to a flashbulb."

 The character of Kovac was rather similar, in fact, to the 1951-52 CBS television series Crime Photographer, which in turn was based upon the Flashgun Casey stories and novels by George Harmon Coxe.